A deep learning approach for focal-plane wavefront sensing using vortex phase diversity: Results

 We also consider the possible presence of planetary companions in the detected images.
 This additional, off-axis source of light is largely unaffected by the vortex phase ramp and therefore adds the same signature in both circular polarization states.
 This additional light source may bias the phase retrieval process, and lead to unwanted planetary signal subtraction.
-A possible workaround is to subtract one polarization image from the other, in an attempt to remove the signature of any off-axis light source.
-We thus assess the phase retrieval capabilities using the difference between both polarization states after the VVC.
-The results are shown in Fig.~\ref{fig:perfo_star}, to be compared with the other configurations.
-We only obtain a marginal increase of the error at high S/N, especially in the low aberration regime, which can be explained by the loss of information produced by subtracting one PSF from the other.
+A possible work-around is to subtract one polarization image from the other, in an attempt to remove the signature of any off-axis light source.
+We thus assessed the phase retrieval capabilities using the difference between both polarization states after the VVC.
+The results are shown in Fig.~\ref{fig:perfo_star} and are compared with the other configurations.
+We only obtain a marginal increase in the error at high S/Ns, especially in the low aberration regime, which can be explained by the loss of information produced by subtracting one PSF from the other.

 The performance of the various configurations are finally compared to the theoretical limit in Fig.~\ref{fig:perfo_star}.
-This limit is discussed in \citet{Orban:21} for non-coronagraphic imaging.
-For both the non-coronagraphic and vortex imaging cases, the residual errors reach the fundamental limit in the low aberration regime (Fig.~\ref{fig:perfo_star}, left).
-In a higher aberration regime, the performance does not reach the fundamental limit, and the gap increases toward higher S/N (Fig.~\ref{fig:perfo_star}, right).
+This limit is discussed in \citet{Orban:21} for noncoronagraphic imaging.
+For both the noncoronagraphic and vortex imaging cases, the residual errors reach the fundamental limit in the low aberration regime (Fig.~\ref{fig:perfo_star}, left).
+In a higher aberration regime, the performance does not reach the fundamental limit, and the gap increases toward higher S/Ns (Fig.~\ref{fig:perfo_star}, right).
 This can be improved with more robust training as explained above.
-One can note that the residual errors are constrained by the WFE distribution in the data toward lower S/N, while the theoretical limit is independent of the input WFE distribution and continues to increase for lower S/N, thus yielding residual WFE below the limit.
+One can note that the residual errors are constrained by the WFE distribution in the data toward lower S/Ns, while the theoretical limit is independent of the input WFE distribution and continues to increase for lower S/Ns, thus yielding residual WFE below the limit.